MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/configure-system-firmware-for-windows-7-and-later-update-for-windows-10.md

 # Configure system firmware for Windows 7 and enable for Windows 10

-To setup a modern system for installation of a downlevel operating system (such as Windows 7) here is the list of requirements to satisfy both Windows 7 and Windows 10.
+To setup a modern system for installation of a downlevel operating system (such as Windows 7), this checklist can be used to meet both Windows 7 and Windows 10 requirements.

-1. UEFI 2.3.1 Errata C; This is based on a requirement for Win8.1, in anticipation of future upgrade to Win10.
+- UEFI 2.3.1 Errata C; This is based on a requirement for Windows 8.1, in anticipation of future upgrade to Windows 10.

-2. Secure Boot components for Win10 should be installed (certificates etc.) (see [Secure Boot](#_INTELs_No_eXecute) section above for more information)
+- Secure Boot components for Windows 10 should be installed (certificates, etc.) See [Secure Boot](secure-boot.md) for more information.

-3. TPM2.0 used (see [*KB2920188*](https://support.microsoft.com/en-us/kb/2920188) for TPM2.0 support in Win7).
+- TPM 2.0 used for TPM support in Windows 7.
+See [KB2920188](https://support.microsoft.com/en-us/kb/2920188) for more information.

-4. EFI System Resource Table(ESRT) should be populated with a model specific Unique ID for System and Devices that can update firmware
+- EFI System Resource Table(ESRT) should be populated with a model specific Unique ID for System and Devices that can update firmware.

-5. UpdateCapsule() & QueryCapsuleCapabilitiesenabled() in UEFI
+- **UpdateCapsule()** and **QueryCapsuleCapabilitiesenabled()** in UEFI.

-6. SMBIOS configured and populated per [SMBIOS guidance](#_Table_of_recommended) above (even if using downlevel SMBIOS, within reason)
+- SMBIOS configured and populated per [SMBIOS](smbios.md) guidance (even if using downlevel SMBIOS, within reason).

-7. CSM is enabled, this is needed for Windows 7 and will disable Secure Boot
+- CSM is enabled.
+This is needed for Windows 7 and will disable Secure Boot.

-8. Configure hard drive as GPT disk
+- Configure hard drive as GPT disk.

-9. Device configured for UEFI Boot
+- Device configured for UEFI Boot.

-**Note** These requirements are based on both Windows 7 requirements, such as CSM enabled for UEFI boot.
-As well as for Windows 10 requirements, such as ESRT and UpdateCapsule() being enabled.
+**Note** These requirements are based on both Windows 7 requirements, such as CSM enabled for UEFI boot, and Windows 10 requirements, such as ESRT and **UpdateCapsule()** being enabled.